Diversity, Equity, & Inclusion Committee

 Current Members

-Committee member: Dr.Timothy Colston
+Committee Member: Dr.Timothy Colston

-Timothy (Tim) Colston is a postdoctoral researcher at the University of Florida and research associate at the Smithsonian's National Museum of Natural History in the Division of Amphibians and Reptiles.
+Timothy (Tim) Colston (he/him) is an Associate Professor and Director of the Genomic Resources Collection at the University of Puerto Rico at Mayagüez and research associate at the Smithsonian's National Museum of Natural History in the Division of Amphibians and Reptiles.
 His research focuses on the influence of the microbiome on reptile and amphibian evolutionary ecology and the systematics and taxonomy of Neotropical and Northeast African herpetofauna.
 Most recently he has been researching the interaction and effects of microbes of venom and co-founded the Initiative for Venom Associated Parasites and Microbes (iVAMP website: The Initiative for Venom Associated Microbes and Parasites).
 Tim holds BSc and Msc degrees from the University of Oklahoma and a PhD from the University of Mississippi.
 In addition to research, Tim is passionate about improving accessibility, equity and diversity in science and has served in various committee capacities to this aim at all of his previous academic appointments.
 An avid field researcher, he is passionate about educating and advocating for local indigenous communities through his outreach and research in the Neotropics and the Horn of Africa. |

 Committee member: Dr. Manpreet Kohli

-Manpreet Kohli is a Postdoctoral researcher at the American Museum of Natural History.
+Manpreet Kohli (she/her) is an Assistant Professor at Baruch College, City University of New York and research associate at the American Museum of Natural History.
 She is interested in insect systematics, macroevolution and phylogenetic methodology.
 Her research focuses on using phylogenomic methods to elucidate the evolutionary history of Odonata (dragonflies and damselflies), particularly species inhabiting colder climates.
 Manpreet finished her Bachelor’s in Technology in India before moving to United states where she received her Ph.D. in Biology from Rutgers University.
 Manpreet is committed to DEI and has championed and contributed to this cause throughout her career.
 She has worked on DEI initiatives for the Worldwide Dragonfly Association and Dragonfly Society of the Americas.
 Recently, with collogues she has started the Entomologists of Color initiative. |